We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 What do the different divisions mean?

-In order to allow students of different abilities, interests, and backgrounds to participate in a fun and challenging environment, the Economics Challenge shall have four divisions corresponding to school size and/or program rigor.
+In order to allow students of different abilities, interests, and backgrounds to participate in a fun and challenging environment, the Economics Challenge shall have three divisions corresponding to school size and/or program rigor.

 Adam Smith Division: Participating students are currently enrolled, or have currently been enrolled in the preceding semester of the same academic year, in an Advanced Placement, International Baccalaureate, College in the Schools, Honors, or other advanced courses in economics.
 Additionally, students who previously competed in the David Ricardo division are only eligible to compete in this division.
 Note: PSEO students are not eligible to participate in the Economics Challenge.

-David Ricardo Division: Participating students are currently enrolled, or have currently been enrolled in the preceding semester of the same academic year, in a general or introductory course in economics or personal finance.
+David Ricardo Division: Participating students are currently enrolled, or have currently been enrolled in the preceding semester of the same academic year, in a general or introductory course in economics.
 Additionally, students who previously competed in the Joan Robinson division are only eligible to compete in this or the Adam Smith division.

 Joan Robinson Division: Participating students are currently enrolled, or have currently been enrolled in the preceding semester of the same academic year, in any level of economics course at a school with a total enrollment of 600 or fewer students in grades 9-12.